lvn/botstrap/examples/plugin-skeleton/readme.md

 # Simple Plugin Skeleton

-Annotated example of a Botstrap plugin, a simple command that reverses arguments passed to it.
+Annotated example of a Botstrap plugin, a command that reacts 👍 to the request message, responds "OK", and reacts 👌 to the response message.

 ### Files
 #### Core